-The SingularityNET Marketplace provides an easy way for people browse available AI services and interact with them via a web interface.
+The SingularityNET Marketplace provides an easy way for people to browse available AI services and interact with them via a web interface.

 The SingularityNET marketplace is a decentralized application (DApp) and provides a front-end for exploring available AI services and interacting with them through a web-UI.
 It also handles payment for services (through MetaMask integration) and service ratings.
 The DApp

 - reads data from the on-chain Registry and pairs it with off-chain metadata, allowing AI services to be searched, filtered, and discovered;